yuheho7749/amdgpu-settings-rust/README.md

 - `FAN_ZERO_RPM_ENABLE` (Only available on Linux 6.13 or newer)
 - `FAN_ZERO_RPM_STOP_TEMPERATURE` (Only available on Linux 6.13 or newer)

+### RDNA 3 or older
-An example of a GPU profile is shown below:
+An example of a RDNA 3 GPU profile is shown below:
 ```
 CARD: 1